mufeedali/poocha/content/projects/poocha.md

 - The Munro font was chosen to try and strike a balance between the pixel art aesthetic I want and readability.
 - Each page is supposed to be under 15 KB.
 This *might* stop being a thing in the future, but I like the idea of a lightweight site.
 - Hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
-- Built in the open on [GitHub](https://github.com/mufeedali/poocha).
+- Built in the open at [GitHub](https://github.com/mufeedali/poocha).